kentonv/private-ca/README.md

 I wrote this because it is incredibly hard to find information on the internet on how to do this.
 OpenSSL's handling of extensions (needed to specify a wildcard) is confusing and documentation only seems to exist in the form of scattered incomplete guides and Stack Overflow answers.

+**This is for testing only.
+It has not been reviewed for security.**

 ## Usage

 Just type: